 Transgender patients – regardless if they were biologically or phenotypically male or female at birth – can also be at risk for the disease, and often lack access to mammographic breast cancer screening.

-Medical professional theorize that male-to-female transgender patients who have been on feminizing hormones may face an increased risk of developing breast cancer.
+Medical professional theorize that male-to-female transgender patients (commonly referred to as “trans women”) who have been on feminizing hormones may face an increased risk of developing breast cancer.
 This is because androgen insensitivity and exposure to exogenous estrogen are risk factors for breast cancer in many other medical conditions.

 Current evidence suggests that male-to-female transgender patients tend to be diagnosed with later stage breast cancer that is ductal in origin, similar to male breast cancer in the general population.
 Meanwhile, female-to-male transgender patients who have had mastectomies and androgen supplementation are thought to have a reduced risk of breast cancer compared to the general female population.